How To Bet On Super Bowl 2024 In Minnesota

 How To Watch Super Bowl 2024: Date, Time, & TV Channel

 For the first time ever, the Super Bowl will be live from Las Vegas, Nevada.
-The 49ers and Chiefs will kickoff at 6:30 p.m.
+The 49ers and Chiefs will kick off at 6:30 p.m.
 ET or 5:30 p.m.
 CST.
-CBS will broadcast the game on TV with Jim Nantz and Tony Romo set as the lead commentators for the game.
+CBS will broadcast the game on TV with Jim Nantz and Tony Romo as the lead commentators for the game.

 Find everything that you need to know about Super Bowl LVIII below.